tmansuroglu/portfolio/README.md

 ## To-do list:

-- get headshot
+- get headshot and move image from sidebar to home
 - skill list is hard to inspect
-- navbar rework
 - contact rework
 - custom scrollbar
 - update resume